Planning your family holidays in Portugal?

 We provide a table that can fit inside, however you will be most likely dine outside.
 If you seat your smaller children on the edge of the sliding door, with your table alongside, they will be at a perfect, safe and stable height to dine with you.
 They also cannot escape before the meal is over!
 We can also provide high chairs for the younger campers.
 Our campers also come equipped with a refrigerator, sink, and a 2 hob gas cooker.

 4. Campervan parking

-All our T6 and T2 VW campers are suitably low to allow you entry into height restriction areas including some beach carparks and supermarkets.
+All of our family campervans are suitably low to allow you entry into height restriction areas including some beach carparks and supermarkets.
 You can park where you need to be without having to haul all your beach supplies too far.
-You will have the freedom of easy maneuverability that only a compact camper can provide, so you can explore the many narrow streets in historic towns and easily travel down one way roads to access remote beaches.
+You will have the freedom of easy maneuverability that only a compact family campervan can provide, so you can explore the many narrow streets in historic towns and easily travel down one way roads to access remote beaches.
 Easy parking is a real bonus for a family beach day!
-For overnight stays take a look at our picks for the best campsites in Portugal.

 5. Sunshade is essential!

 Don't let sunburn spoil your Portugal family holidays!
 All our campers are fitted with a shade over the side sliding door, extending your living space.
 In the classic campers, this is a small clip on canvas.
 On the modern vans this is a pullout awning.
 These truly do change the feel and up the comfort level no matter the camping location.

 Sunshade is essential for any sunny family camping trip

 Portuguese culture thoroughly embraces children!
 It is perfectly normal to be out with your children and babies in restaurants, cafes and bars until whatever hour you wish.
 Restaurants are very accustomed to providing high chairs for your babies or toddlers and are usually very happy to accommodate any special requests.
 That being said, we do highly recommend making the most of your fully equipped campervan kitchen during your family holiday in Portugal.